fergalk/cfn-petclinic-ha/README.md

 ### Backend
 Service petclinic-backend.service runs the petclinic backend server.
 Content is stored in /apps/petclinic-backend.
 ### Frontend
 The frontend web content is served by Nginx.
-The content is stored in /apps/petclinic-frontend.
+Content is stored in /apps/petclinic-frontend.

 ## Listening ports
 - Backend API - TCP 9966